 Before delivering any outreach, you’ll need to make sure that a similar WP Outreach project you wish to deliver isn’t already happening; here is a full list of opportunities already available and their descriptions.

 If you can't find the project you're looking for, you’ll then need to arrange a first meeting with KCLSU to discuss your ideas, so that we can help your WP project take shape.
+Have a look at our how to guide to help you shape your ideas if you'd like to think about them before you book in time with us.

 The volunteers responsible for delivering the Outreach project will need to commit to these to completing these three steps: